What is a Neighborhood Organizer?

 Why is this important?

-We cannot win in 2018 without a robust Neighborhood Organizer program.
-In order to take back Congress, the Governor’s mansion, and the State Legislature and to ensure we have Democrats at the county and municipal level, we need Organizers who are trained and active all across Miami-Dade.
+We cannot win in 2020 without a robust Neighborhood Organizer program.
+In order to take back the White House, and to ensure we have Democrats at the county and municipal level, we need Organizers who are trained and active all across Miami-Dade.

 We simply cannot win without you.